Burqa: Sri Lanka

 In April 2019, face-covering clothing was banned in Sri Lanka in the aftermath of the 2019 Easter Sunday bombings by jihadists.

 Syria

-Syria is a Baathist state and discourages the wearing of hijab.
+Syria was a Ba'athist state and discouraged the wearing of hijab.
 Ghiyath Barakat, Syria's minister of higher education, announced that the government would ban students, teachers or staff from covering faces at universities, stating that the veils ran counter to "secular and academic principles of the country".

 Tajikistan

 In 2017 the government of Tajikistan passed a law requiring people to "stick to traditional national clothes and culture", which has been widely seen as an attempt to prevent women from wearing Islamic clothing, in particular the style of headscarf wrapped under the chin, in contrast to the traditional Tajik headscarf tied behind the head.

 Europe

 Austria

 In 2017, a legal ban on face-covering clothing in public spaces was adopted by the Austrian parliament including Islamic face-covering garments.
 The government stated that accepting and respecting Austrian values is essential to the peaceful co-existence between the Austrian majority population and immigrants.
 The ban came into force on 1 October 2017 and carried a fine of 150 euros.
 It is reported that there are 150 Austrian women who wear the burqa.